RayHightower/RayHightower.com/_posts/2016-01-04-how-to-make-lunrjs-jekyll-work-together.markdown

 ### Create a Search Page

-Next, you need to create a place for the user to execute a search.
+Next, you need to create a page where the user can execute a search.
 The search page for this blog is located at [http://rayhightower.com/search/](/search/).
 The following snippet displays the search box, search button, and search results:

 ``` html
 ---